- Overview

 Preschool

-Our six classrooms have large windows that allow for maximum natural light and our campus is backed by a protected green space.
+Our seven classrooms have large windows that allow for maximum natural light and our campus is backed by a protected green space.
 Two large natural playgrounds with giant magnolia trees, a natural willow hut, and gardens tended by the children make our space a place of wonder and exploration.
 Between two of our classrooms there is an art studio or “atelier” which is used for project-based artistic exploration.

-Pre-K and Kindergarten
+Pre-K and Transitional Kindergarten

 Our PlayHouse offers a full-day, full-week pre-kindergarten & transitional kindergarten classroom with a low student-teacher ratio.
 This classroom serves as a valuable transition between preschool and elementary school, preparing the children emotionally as well as academically for the next step of their educational journey.